Isotonic propensity score matching: Monte-Carlo simulations

 \subsection{Univariate case}

 Let $X=0.15+0.7Z$, where $Z$ and $\nu$ are independently uniformly distributed on $[0,1]$, and

-The true ATE is the coefficient of $T$, which is 0.5.
+The true ATE is the coefficient of $W$, which is 0.5.
 The simulation results are presented in Table \ref{tab:ATE-model}, where $\hat{\mu}_{\tau}$ is the Monte-Carlo mean, and the mean square errors (MSE) are rescaled by $N$.
 The number of Monte-Carlo simulations is 5000 for each sample size.

-The left panel shows the simulation results of the proposed matching method based on propensity scores estimated by the UC-isotonic estimator, and the right panel shows those of the one-to-one matching estimator based on propensity scores estimated with the logit model $\mathbb{P}(W=1|X=x)=\frac{\text{exp}(a+bx)}{\text{exp}(a+bx)+1}.$ The last row shows the true value of ATE and the semiparametric efficiency bound of this problem calculated according to Hahn (1998).
+The left panel shows the simulation results of the proposed matching method based on propensity scores estimated by the UC-isotonic estimator, and the right panel shows those of the one-to-one matching estimator based on propensity scores estimated with the logit model $\mathbb{P}(W=1|X=x)=\frac{\text{exp}(a+bx)}{\text{exp}(a+bx)+1}.$ The last row shows the true value of ATE and the semiparametric efficiency bound of this problem calculated according to Hahn (1998):

-In comparison, the logit matching estimator has a slightly smaller bias.
-Since our proposed UC-isotonic estimator does not truncate the data, the bias of our isotonic matching estimator is also small and is converging to zero.
+In comparison, the logit matching estimator has a slightly smaller bias, and it seems that both estimators are asymptotically unbiased.
 The MSEs of the isotonic propensity score matching estimator are considerably smaller than those of the logit matching estimator in every sample size.
 With the sample size growing, the MSEs of isotonic propensity score matching estimator approaches to the semiparametric efficiency bound.